How to send money to Ecuador

-Transactions between the two countries increase by a year on year basis, especially in merchandise and animal feeds.
+Transactions between the two countries increase on a year-by-year basis, especially in merchandise and animal feeds.
 Merchandise is growing consistently and the total imports and exports principal destination relationship between the two is ranked at just above 50th.

 Australia annually imports over A$18 million from Ecuador and exports over A$33 million in return in the form of services.
 There are growing reports of potential to invest in telecommunication services and information technology but that it will require increased privatisation processes.